top of page

 • Add the cooked borlotti beans to the pot.

-• Pour in the vegetable broth or water, bring to a boil, then lower the heat and let it simmer gently for about 30 minutes.
+• Pour in the vegetable broth or water.
+Bring it to a boil, then lower the heat and let it simmer gently for about 30 minutes.

-• Slowly sprinkle the polenta into the soup, stirring constantly to avoid clumps.
+• Slowly sprinkle the polenta into the soup while stirring constantly to avoid clumps.

-• Chianti Classico (Tuscany): The bright acidity and earthy notes of Chianti complement the rustic flavors of the cavolo nero and the creamy texture of the polenta.
+• Chianti Classico (Tuscany): The bright acidity and earthy notes balance the rustic flavors of cavolo nero and the creamy texture of the polenta.

-• Morellino di Scansano (Tuscany): A medium-bodied red wine with soft tannins and a hint of spice, enhancing the dish’s comforting, earthy profile.
+• Morellino di Scansano (Tuscany): A medium-bodied red wine with soft tannins and a hint of spice enhances this comforting dish.

-• Vernaccia di San Gimignano (Tuscany): For a white wine pairing, Vernaccia’s crisp, mineral-driven character balances the richness of the polenta and beans.
+• Vernaccia di San Gimignano (Tuscany): For white wine lovers, Vernaccia’s crisp, mineral-driven character perfectly complements the richness of the polenta and beans.

-• Rosso di Montalcino (Tuscany): A lighter Sangiovese with fresh red fruit notes that pairs beautifully with the hearty yet delicate flavors of the farinata.
+• Rosso di Montalcino (Tuscany): This lighter Sangiovese with fresh red fruit notes pairs beautifully with the hearty yet delicate flavors of the farinata.

-• Frescobaldi (Tuscany): A historic Chianti Classico producer whose wines perfectly match the depth and earthiness of this dish.
+• Frescobaldi (Tuscany): A historic Chianti Classico producer whose wines match the depth of this dish.

 • Avignonesi (Tuscany): Known for their Vino Nobile di Montepulciano and Rosso di Montalcino, their medium-bodied reds provide a wonderful contrast to the creamy soup.

-• Use fresh, seasonal cavolo nero for the best flavor.
+• Opt for fresh, seasonal cavolo nero for the best flavor.
 The leaves should be dark green and tender.

-• If you prefer a slightly richer consistency, finish the dish with a splash of cream or a dusting of grated Parmigiano Reggiano.
+• For a richer texture, finish the dish with a splash of cream or a dusting of grated Parmigiano Reggiano.

-• For a more pronounced flavor, add a small piece of pancetta or guanciale to the vegetable sauté.
+• Want more flavor?
+Add a small piece of pancetta or guanciale to the vegetable sauté.

-• Serve with thick slices of toasted rustic bread rubbed with garlic and drizzled with olive oil for an authentic Tuscan experience.
+• Serve with toasted rustic bread, rubbed with garlic and drizzled with olive oil for an authentic Tuscan experience.

-• Chianti Classico, Morellino di Scansano, Vernaccia di San Gimignano, or Rosso di Montalcino.
+• Consider pairing with Chianti Classico, Morellino di Scansano, Vernaccia di San Gimignano, or Rosso di Montalcino.

-• A wedge of Pecorino Toscano or a slice of toasted garlic bread.
+• Add a wedge of Pecorino Toscano or a slice of toasted garlic bread for an enhanced dining experience.
+Enjoy your cooking adventure with the genuine taste of Tuscany!

 Top Recipes